 All dog bags should be designed and made with safety in mind.
 Certifications and regulations should be easy to find either in the bag’s marketing or through manufacturer websites.
 Also, again, do make sure to read up on everything that other reviewers and users have to say about your chosen dog carrier backpack.

-Is it really worth risking their safety by saving a few pounds?
+Is it worth risking their safety by saving a few pounds?
 Probably not.

 What’s the Best for Carrying Puppies?

-We wouldn’t recommend the above products for puppies, see our list of puppy sling reviews that would be better suited.
+We wouldn’t recommend the above products for puppies; see our list of dog sling reviews that would be better suited.

 What Brand Makes the Best Backpacks?

-While looking into different types of dog backpack designs, you’ll probably find that more than a few different manufacturers and brands pop up every now and again.
+While looking into different dog backpack designs, you’ll probably find that more than a few manufacturers and brands pop up now and again.
 A popular brand such as the Proplums Dog Carrier Backpack with its detachable storage bag, free collapsable water bowl and booster pad is always one worth looking into.

-Outward Hound and Pet Gear are brands that crop up again and again in our guides.
-However, the best recommendation is word of mouth, so check the reviews to make sure you invest in a backpack carrier that will keep your dog comfortable.
+Outward Hound and Pet Gear are brands that crop up repeatedly in our guides.
+However, the best recommendation is word of mouth, so check the reviews to ensure you invest in a backpack carrier that will keep your dog comfortable.

 Investing in a backpack carrier for your dog or dogs?
-Dogs love getting taken on adventures, but you’re going to need a reliable bag or carrier if you really want to give your dog a bit of a break on longer trips.
+Dogs love taking on adventures, but you’ll need a reliable bag or carrier if you want to give your dog a bit of a break on longer trips.

 There are several reasons you may need a pet backpack carrier – you may have a small dog who can’t endure long hikes or a senior dog that would love to accompany you but hasn’t got the energy he once had

-Take a look at two, three or all six of my picks above and see if you can find the right pet carrier backpack for your dog.
+Look at two, three or all six of my picks above and see if you can find the right pet carrier backpack for your dog.
 If you want to take a look at a wide variety of other dog training equipment, be sure to see our main page.